JasLieb/jaslieb.github.io/pages/home.md

 </div>

 I have experience in languages and tools like C#/.NET, JS, Angular, Python, and many more.
 I'm passionate about creating innovative solutions and am always open to new opportunities.
 This website showcases my *résumé* and my GitHub showcases various projects where I’ve applied my skills, particularly in C#/.Net.
-I also have a strong interest in music,and litterature which complements my creativity in tech.
+I also have a strong interest in music, and litterature which complements my creativity in tech.

 # Skills